This Creamy Tuscan Spaghetti with Jumbo Scallops is one of our favorite scallop recipes! Skip dining out and have your seafood dinner right at home!

 1 tablespoon cornstarch mixed with 1 tablespoon water

-1 small jar sliced sun dried tomatoes (drained but reserve the oil)
+1 small jar sliced sun dried tomatoes, drained

 1 pound spaghetti

-Heat 2 tablespoons of the butter together with the oil in a cast iron or stainless steel skillet over medium high heat.
+Add 2 tablespoons of the butter together with the olive oil in a cast iron or stainless steel skillet over medium high heat.

 Remove the scallops to a plate and cover with foil.

-Melt the remaining 2 tablespoons of butter in the skillet and add the onions.
-Cook the onions for 5 minutes, stirring until softened.
+Melt the remaining 2 tablespoons of butter in the skillet, add the onions and cook for 5 minutes until softened.

-Add the garlic, stir and cook for a minute longer then pour in the wine to deglaze the pan.
+Add the garlic, stir and cook for a minute longer and pour in the white wine to deglaze the pan.

-Let the wine cook down until reduced by half (about 2 minutes) then pour in the chicken broth and cream and bring to a simmer.
+Let the wine cook down until it is reduced by half (about 2 minutes) then pour in the chicken broth and cream and bring to a simmer.

 Mix the cornstarch and water together and pour into the simmering sauce.
-Whisk and bring back to a simmer, cooking for 5-8 minutes until the sauce is reduced and thickened.
+Whisk the sauce and bring it back to a simmer, cooking for 5 minutes until the sauce is reduced and thickened.

-Add the spinach and the sun dried tomatoes with a couple of tablespoons of the oil from the jar.
-Stir the spinach into the sauce to wilt.
-Season the sauce with more salt and pepper to taste.
+Add the spinach and the sun dried tomatoes to the sauce, stirring the spinach into the sauce to wilt.
+Season the sauce with more salt and pepper to taste if needed.

 If your skillet is on the smaller side, you can put the cooked spaghetti in a large bowl and then pour the sauce and scallops over the top and toss.

-Keywords: pasta, spaghetti, scallops, spinach, pasta dinner, dinner recipe
+Keywords: pasta recipe, spaghetti, scallop recipe, pasta dinner, dinner recipe